satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 Proposed re-design of the peer review process

+There are notable examples of journals (e.g., Frontiers - frontiersin.org, BioMedCentral - biomedcentral.com, PLoS One -
+plosone.org) that address some of the above individual problems, but the vast majority of journals do not.
 In this section, we propose an open post-publication review system for scientific publishing that draws on the ideas, experience, and technologies recently developed to support community code review in open source software projects.
 In this section, we first describe our proposed solution to each of the problems listed in the prior section, then highlight the relevance of current code review systems in addressing the problem, and finally describe enhancements to the current systems to support our proposed solution.

 .. figure:: images/image02.png
    :align: center